lauren-esser/lauren-esser.github.io/_posts/2020-08-26-osemn_is_awesome.markdown

 Other items to look for while scrubbing the data are categorical variables (sometimes this is done within the exploration step).

 `cat_cols = df.select_dtypes('object').columns` - identifies any categoricals listed as an object.
-You will have to get familiar with your dataset to see if any categoricals are listed as numerical columns; common examples of these would be zipcode, age group, education level.
+You will have to get familiar with your dataset to see if any categoricals are listed as numerical columns; common examples of these would be zipcode, age group, and education level.

+Additional Scrubbing for a Linear Regression Model

-Then check for multicollinearity:
+>Check for multicollinearity:

-1. `data = df.iloc[:, 1:20]` - Chose columns to check.
-Dropping whatever the dependent value is.
+1. `data = df.iloc[:, 1:20]` - Choose columns to check for multicollinearity, then drop whatever the dependent value is.
 2. `data.corr()`
 3.  `abs(data.corr()0 > .75` - Take a look at correlation over .75